Biliopancreatic Diversion with Duodenal Switch

 • Has a higher complication rate and risk for mortality than the sleeve gastrectomy and gastric bypass.

-• Has a greater potential to cause protein deficiencies and long-term deficiencies in a number of vitamin and minerals (iron, calcium, zinc, and fat-soluble vitamins A, D, E, and K).
+• It has a greater potential to cause protein and long-term deficiencies in several vitamins and minerals (iron, calcium, zinc, and fat-soluble vitamins A, D, E, and K).

 • Compliance with follow-up visits and care and strict adherence to dietary and vitamin supplementation guidelines are critical to avoiding serious complications from protein and certain vitamin deficiencies.